JamesWoolfenden/terraform-by-example/docs/lesson7.md

 ## Remote state

 So just about every project should use remote state to secure it's work.
-Ti use remote state, a remote state bucket reference is required, in S3, you have a similar section in your **terraform.tf**:
+To use remote state, a remote state bucket reference is required.
+To use an S3 bucket, you have a similar section as below in your **terraform.tf**:

 ```HCL
 terraform {